 We can get the other roots.
 Divide out of .
 What’s left is .
 You can use the quadratic formula for this.
 The other two roots are , about -0.268, and , about -3.732.

 So here we have good reasons to work with negative numbers, and with imaginary numbers.
 We may not trust them.
 But they get us to correct answers.
 And this brings up another little secret of mathematics.
-If all you care about is an answer, then it’s all right to use a dubious method to get there.
+If all you care about is an answer, then it’s all right to use a dubious method to get an answer.

 There is a logical rigor missing in “we got away with it, I guess”.
 The name “imaginary numbers” tells of the disapproval of its users.
 We get the name from René Descartes, who was more generally discussing complex numbers.
 He wrote something like “in many cases no quantity exists which corresponds to what one imagines”.